 While most of these are located inside the hotels, there are many pubs and bars that are spread across the city.
 Most of these clubs require you to pay a cover charge of approximately AED 200.

 Nightlife in Abu Dhabi?

 There are many bars, pubs, and clubs in Abu Dhabi that make up its nightlife, but the only drawback is that these places centered around hotels.
 This restricts the use of many clubs in the capital.

-Abu Dhabi for families?
+Is Abu Dhabi good for a family holiday?

 Now the million-dollar question, which one is better to visit?
 Dubai or Abu Dhabi.
 Well, if you ask us, we would say why not both!
 Having located so close to each other, these cities are so unique from each other.